Menu

 It’s a story of transformation - how things can change when we meet the risen Jesus.

-In a way, we are all caught in tombs which hold loved ones, our experiences of hurt and harm, our fears and anxieties, especially now.
+In a way, we are all caught in tombs which hold loved ones, our experiences of hurt and harm, our fears and anxieties.

-What we seem to need above all at this time is presence.
-Yet, this is the time when we experience absence most of all - being apart from loved ones, family and friends.
+What we seem to need above all is presence.
+Yet, this can be the time when we experience absence most of all - being apart from loved ones, family and friends.

 The practice of the presence of God can help us - just frequently reminding ourselves that we always in the presence of God, that we can talk to God as one friend to another, that God is in this moment with us, that God is on our side no matter what comes our way, that God is our constant companion.